gitkraken/gitkraken-client-docs/gitkraken-client/diff.md

 * **Staging**: Click on a file
 * **Commit node**: With a commit node selected, click on any file

-If you have two commits selected, GitKraken Client shows the difference between the two commits.
+If you have two commits selected, GitKraken Desktop shows the difference between the two commits.

 <img src='/wp-content/uploads/two-diffs.png' srcset='/wp-content/uploads/two-diffs@2x.png 2x' class='img-bordered img-responsive center'>